mongodb/specifications/source/unified-test-format/unified-test-format.md

 other specs *and* collating spec changes developed in parallel or during the same release cycle.

 ## Changelog

+- 2024-02-12: Clarify that `targetedFailPoint` should only be used when `useMultipleMongoses` is true and not on load-balanced topologies.

 - 2024-02-06: Migrated from reStructuredText to Markdown.